tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ## Using GitHub Forms

-Now we need to create a Form for editing this content.
+You may have noticed that the Tina sidebar is still empty, that's because we need to create a [Form](/docs/forms) to edit the content.
 Any forms that we have on our site can be created with the `useGithubJsonForm` or `useGithubMarkdownForm` helpers.
 These helpers will fetch and post data through the GitHub API via the `GithubClient` we registered in `_app.tsx`.

 ```diff
 // pages/index.tsx